-Tips For Hanging Laundry On A Clothesline
+Tips for Hanging Laundry on a Clothesline

-Follow these tips to help you keep your clothing looking good and lessen wrinkles:
+Whether hanging on an indoor or outdoor clothesline, follow these tips to help you keep your clothing looking good and lessen wrinkles:

 - To reduce wrinkles and cut ironing time, give each item a good shake and once it is pinned to the line, give the bottom corners a good tug to pull out more wrinkles.

 - The biggest way to reduce wrinkles is to fold the dry clothes as you remove them from the clothesline.
 If they are crammed into a laundry basket and left for several hours, you'll need to get out the iron.

 - If you dislike how stiff towels and jeans feel when they are line dried, tumble them briefly (5 - 10 minutes) in the clothes dryer, then line dry them the rest of the way.